keensteven/Project3/README.md

 # Wish List Application
-Have you ever wished you could give your friends and family a list of what to get you for holiday?Or wished you had one of those lists for your children?
+Have you ever wished you could give your friends and family a list of what to get you for holiday Or wished you had one of those lists for your children?
 The Wish List app was made for you!
 With a few simple clicks you can curate a list to send to family members to take the guessing out of gift giving.

 # DEPLOYED SITE
 https://wishlist2019.herokuapp.com/